 What is One Person Company (OPC)?

 As per section 2(62) of the Companies Act, 2013, a One Person Company (OPC) is defined as a company that is formed with just one member.
 It can be registered as a private limited company and must adhere to specific compliance requirements, including appointing a nominee who will take over in the event of the sole member’s death or incapacity.
-This legal framework ensures that the individual enjoys the advantages of limited liability while promoting ease of operation and management.

-Eligibility to form a One Person Company
+Who is Eligible to Form a One Person Company?

 Limitation on the Number of OPCs an Individual Can Create

-When it comes to forming a One Person Company (OPC) in India, one of the most important factors to consider is the restriction on the number of OPCs an individual can establish.
 Under Section 3(1) of the Companies Act of 2013, an individual is allowed to incorporate only one OPC at any point in time.

 The primary rationale behind this limitation is to prevent unnecessary complexity that could arise from multiple OPCs owned by the same individual.
 By restricting the number of OPCs, the law promotes simplicity in corporate governance, making it easier for individuals to manage their businesses while complying with regulatory requirements.